khashayarplus3/Finance_impact_on_GDP/README.md

-This repository is made to showcase the comprehensive Macroeconomic research project undertaken by the author to examine the impact of Financial structure of a country on its GDP growth.
-We used robust regression models to effectively quantify the impact on the gdp growth of several countries sorted based on their income-per-capita and found that lower income countries can benefit more from a higher degree of financial infastructure and access in order to boom their growth.
-This is in-line with existing literature discussed comprehensively in the paper.
-Our contribution with this paper is to reexamine the preexisting economic theories and imperical studies using comprehensive new data(2016).
+Macroeconomic research project on the impact of Financial structure of a country on its GDP growth.
+I made a robust regression models to effectively quantify how much will a country's GDP growth rate( as a proxy for growth of a country) is influenced by the sophistication of their Financial structure.
+We grouped the countries based on income( variable; income-per-capita) and found that higher degree of financial infastructure will lead to a higher growth in lower income countries than their more developed counterparts as access, liquidity, stability and trust in their financial systems will lead to higher degrees of foreign investment, entrepreneurship activities and other unexamined factors that boaster this GDP growth opportunity.

+discussed comprehensively in the paper.
+Our contribution to reexamine the preexisting economic theories and imperical studies using comprehensive new data(2016, WorldBank) on 69 countries.